HES 505 Fall 2024: Session 8

 Vector data describe the “exact” locations of features on a landscape (including a Cartesian landscape)

-Raster data represent spatially continuous phenomena (NA
+Raster data represent spatially continuous phenomena (NA is possible)

 Depict the alignment of data on a regular lattice (often a square)

-Geometry is implicit; the spatial extent and number of rows and columns define the cell size
+matrix objects in RGeometry is implicit; the spatial extent and number of rows and columns define the cell size

-syntax is different for terra
+terrasyntax is different for terra compared to sf

-Representation in Environment
+Representation in Environment is also different

 Can break pipes, Be Explicit